efernandezpascual/mires/doc/manuscript.md

 features may explain the differences between our results and CHELSEA values, like the height of temperature measurement (5 cm below the upper layer of the soil in our study versus 2 m above the ground in CHELSA);
-the temporal scale of observation (hourly based for a 5 years period in our study versus a 34 years period); and the spatial resolution (c.
+the temporal scale of observation (hourly based for a 5-year period in our study versus a 34-year period); and the spatial resolution (c.
 1 m in our study versus c.
 1 km).
 Be that as it may, our results bring out the importance of considering local factors as drivers of microclimatic changes (Zellweger et al. [2019](#ref-RN4762)).
 These factors contribute